sudhir-voleti/AutoML-App/overview.md

 #### How to use this App

 1. Upload training data from sidebar panel
-2. Go to kNN Results tab and select Y and X variables from sidebar panel and then select task at hand i.e. classification or regression
+2. Go to Data Summary tab and select Y and X variables from sidebar panel and then select task at hand i.e. classification or regression
-3. Select percentage of data required for training model
+3. Select percentage of data required for training the model
-4. Tune kNN parameter
+4. Select Maximum Training Time for each model (in secs)
 5. Click on Train model

-Once your model is trained, You may find training results & corresponding plots in RF Results, RF Plots and Variable Importance Tabs.
+Once your model is trained, You may find all the candidate models and best model in Result Leaderboard tab.
+For detailed training  of each model you may refer to Best Model tab.

 ------